jjmccollum/teiphy/README.md

 In both cases, the `rdg` or `rdgGrp` elements should be placed according to where their type falls in the hierarchy; a reconstruction of a subreading (e.g., reading `1-s1-v1` should be placed directly after the subreading itself (e.g., `1-s1`).
 Likewise, for the purposes of resolving ambiguous readings, no two readings in the same `app` element should be assigned the same `@xml:id` or `@n` attribute, even if they are under different `rdgGrp` elements.

-If we want to collapse certain types of readings under their "parent" readings, then we can specify this using the `-t` argument in the `convert_tei.py` script.
+If you want to collapse certain types of readings under their "parent" readings, then you can specify this using the `-t` argument with any conversion command invoked through the `main.py` script.
 So with the flags

 ```
--t reconstructed -t defective -t orthographic -t subreading
+-t"reconstructed" -t"defective" -t"orthographic" -t"subreading"
 ```

 the variation unit illustrated above would have only two substantive readings (`1` and `2`), while with the flags

 ```
--t reconstructed -t defective
+-t"reconstructed" -t"defective"
 ```

 it would have four substantive readings (`1`, `1-o1`, `1-s1`, and `2`).